*Updated May 31, 2019*

 With all this in mind, it becomes clear that the cost per mile of driving an EV is less than that of a gasoline vehicle, which brings up the major question of our post today.

-In the United Kingdom, it’s been suggested by HMRC (Her Majesty’s Revenue & Customs) that “fleets can calculate their own reimbursement mileage rate using manufacturers' data for miles per kWh and electricity cost data – the ‘actual costs’ of charging the vehicle.”
+In the United Kingdom, it’s been suggested by HMRC (Her Majesty’s Revenue & Customs) that as of September 2018, "the official mileage rate for electric cars is 4 pence per mile," which is the "Advisory Electricity Rate (AER)."

-This policy may sound fair since it’s an exact calculation.
-However, there are other considerations that come along with the regular gas vehicle reimbursement rate like that of vehicle depreciation.
+This policy may sound fair since it’s an exact calculation of average cents per mile reimbursement.
+However, there are other considerations for a fair electric car mileage reimbursement rate that come along with the regular gas vehicle reimbursement rate.
+That consideration might include vehicle depreciation.
 Those regular costs associated with driving aren’t accounted for in the HMRC formula.

 Plus, there are other costs that can be forgotten when it comes to driving EVs.
 “The actual cost for a kWh varies widely across the U.S., and can swing wildly even within a location based on utility rate plans, season, tiers, time-of-use programs and home solar,” says PlugInCars.com.